Last Updated on 08/10/2021 by FilipiKnow

 Jupiter is the fifth and largest planet in the solar system and the largest out of the four gas giants.
 It is mostly composed of gas and has a small solid inner core the size of Earth.

-The colorful bands seen on the surface of Jupiter is the result of convective flows of gases.
+The colorful bands seen on the surface of Jupiter are the result of convective flows of gases.
 The light-colored areas represent warm, ascending material while the dark-colored areas represent the cold, sinking material.

 The Great Red Spot is a very noticeable area on Jupiter’s surface which actually represents the largest storm on the planet and the solar system.
 Jupiter has more than 75 known moons and a ring system.